at4260/inbestment/README.md

 Since stock prices are relative, I could not add the daily prices for each ticker together.
 I initially decided to normalize the data by calculating a daily percent change from the day before, but this resulted in an undynamic line graph.
 Then, I decided to still calculate a daily percent change, but since inception.
 This resulted in a more dynamic and interesting line graph.
 However, a stock ticker that has 10% growth since inception 10 years ago cannot be accurately compared to another stock ticker that has 20% growth since inception 5 years ago.

 Another option I considered would be to annualize the returns, but I would lose some fidelity when displaying the data in a line graph with less data points.
 I decided to take the latest inception date of all of my stock tickers in the risk tolerance portfolios (4/10/2007) and mark that as the since inception date for all percent changes to be calculated off of.
-While not optimal, this allowed me to accurately compare performance across stock tickers.

 At this point, I could now aggregate the percent change of the stock tickers for each daily data point.
 Since each stock ticker comprises a different weighting in the portfolio, I used a weighted average to calculate the aggregate percent change.